Frederick II, Holy Roman Emperor: Securing the Imperial Crown

 Unlike most Holy Roman emperors, Frederick spent few years in Germany.
 In 1218, he helped King Philip II of France and Odo III, Duke of Burgundy, to bring an end to the War of Succession in Champagne (France) by invading Lorraine, capturing and burning Nancy, capturing Theobald I, Duke of Lorraine and forcing him to withdraw his support from Erard of Brienne-Ramerupt.
-After his coronation in 1220, Frederick remained either in the Kingdom of Sicily or on Crusade until 1236, when he made his last journey to Germany.
+After his coronation in 1220, Frederick remained either in the Kingdom of Sicily or on Crusade until 1235, when he made his last journey to Germany.
 He returned to Italy in 1237 and stayed there for the remaining thirteen years of his life, represented in Germany by his son Conrad.

-In the Kingdom of Sicily, he built on the reform of the laws begun at the Assizes of Ariano in 1140 by his grandfather Roger II.
-His initiative in this direction was visible as early as the Assizes of Capua (1220, issued soon after his coronation in Rome) but came to fruition in his promulgation of the Constitutions of Melfi (1231, also known as Liber Augustalis), a collection of laws for his realm that was remarkable for its time and was a source of inspiration for a long time after.
-It made the Kingdom of Sicily an absolutist monarchy; it also set a precedent for the primacy of written law.
-With relatively small modifications, the Liber Augustalis remained the basis of Sicilian law until 1819.

-In 1223–1224, Frederick tried Bishop Aldoin of Cefalù for maladministration.
-The trial was nullified by the pope on procedural grounds.